 Because these kinds of arrests often occur in situations where the behavior or speech of the person arrested may be constitutionally protected, the charges may not only be dismissed, but the person may also have a legal claim to recover damages for being falsely arrested.
 This is particularly true in situations where the police arrest people for protesting or for failing to “comply with a lawful order to disperse.”

 We Are Here To Help When You Have Been Arrested

 The important thing to remember is that when an officer makes the decision to place you under arrest, you must comply.
 You will have an avenue to fight the charges later.
-Often times, people who were initially arrested for Disorderly Conduct may find themselves in situations where they can face additional charges for Resisting Arrest or Obstructing Governmental Administration.
+Often, people who were initially arrested for disorderly conduct may find themselves in situations where they can face additional charges for resisting arrest or obstructing governmental administration.

-Contact our Manhattan disorderly conduct lawyer online or by phone at 212-349-2200 today to discuss your ability to fight this charge and possibly countersue.
+Contact our lawyers online or call us at 212-710-5166 today to discuss your ability to fight this charge and possibly countersue.
 We offer free consultations.